AlphaResearch: Accelerating New Algorithm Discovery with Language Models: Experiments

 \subsection{Case Study}

 We select the successful example from AlphaResearch to better understand the discovery process.
 We’ll consider the problem \emph{``Packing Circles''} where the goal is to pack $n$ disjoint circles inside a unit square so as to maximize the sum of their radii, shown in \autoref{fig:example}.
-We first initialize AlphaResearch with original research proposal and an related program that return the a list of circles $(x,y,r)$ as output, as shown in Appendix \ref{app:pack}.
-The verification program first employs \texttt{verify\_circles} function to check if the outputs of initial program meet the problem constraints (e.g., all circles are inside a unit square) and \texttt{evaluate} function to output the sum of their radii.
-The metadata including: (1) research ideas, (2) programs, (3) and execution results are subsequently preserved as candidates which represents the end of one step.
+We first initialize AlphaResearch with an original research proposal and a related program that returns a list of circles $(x,y,r)$ as output.
+The verification program first employs \texttt{verify\_circles} function to check if the outputs of the initial program meet the problem constraints (e.g., all circles are inside a unit square) and \texttt{evaluate} function to output the sum of their radii.
+The metadata, including: (1) research ideas, (2) programs, (3) execution results, are subsequently preserved as candidates which represent the end of one step.
 At the next step, AlphaResearch will sample from the candidate pool and generate a new idea to improve the research proposals from the sampled metadata.
-After generating the new research ideas, AlphaResearch will further generate a patch to modify the existing program if the idea obtain a postive score from AlphaResearch-RM.
+After generating the new research ideas, AlphaResearch will further generate a patch to modify the existing program if the idea obtains a positive score from AlphaResearch-RM.
 The new program is then evaluated by the same verification program, thereby generating new metadata.
 We select the best program and idea as the final solution of AlphaResearch in this iterative process.